Amitk3293/CI-CD/README.md

-# some Basic CI-CD examples using Jenkins
+# some Basic CI/CD flow using Jenkinsfile